Android-for-Python/Android-for-Python-Users/README.md

 There is one special case, which is different from typical desktop usage.
 An app cannot read another app's file in the Downloads directory, regardless of permissions.

 On devices running Android 9 and less, WRITE_EXTERNAL_STORAGE is required for any file writes.
 Or READ_EXTERNAL_STORAGE if the app only wants to do shared storage reads.

+### Shared Storage Alternatives

+A little research and you will discover the MANAGE_EXTERNAL_STORAGE permission, and the "requestLegacyExternalStorage" flag.
+Neither is discussed here, due to the issues they introduce.

 ## Sharing a file between apps